tempestphp/tempest-docs/app/Front/Docs/Content/framework/04-views.md

 </x-base>
 ```

-Think of the custom style as an extension of HTML, we'll dive deeper into the syntax later in this chapter.
+You can think of `tempest/view` as a superset of HTML, we'll dive deeper into the syntax later in this chapter.

 ## Returning Views